rosepanosyan/BST-Implementation/README.md

 # BST-Implementation
 Implementation of a Binary Search Tree in C++
-# BST-Implementation
-Implementation of a Binary Search Tree in C++

 This project provides a simple and clear implementation of a Binary Search Tree (BST) in modern C++.
 It includes all the fundamental operations such as insertion, deletion, search, and tree traversals (in-order, pre-order, and post-order).